 Supplemental Environmental Projects allows penalties collected from settlements to be used for projects that provide air quality benefits within communities throughout the State.
-This measure would commit CARB to conducting outreach to pollution-burdened communities so CARB staff could identify where funds from Supplemental Environmental Projects could best be applied.
+This measure would commit CARB to conducting outreach to pollution-burdened communities so CARB staff could identify where funds from Supplemental Environmental Projects could best be applied, and working to match SEP projects with available settlements that have a common nexus.
 CARB staff would conduct periodic meetings throughout the State.
-CARB staff would use the ideas received from community members to determine what needs could be met through Supplemental Environmental Projects.
+CARB staff would use the ideas received from community members to determine what needs could be met through Supplemental Environmental Projects, and work to put those projects in place.

-Reasonably foreseeable compliance responses under this measure would include holding meetings throughout the State within selected communities.
+ii.
+Potential Compliance Responses Reasonably foreseeable compliance responses under this measure would include holding meetings throughout the State within selected communities.
 This measure would not result in a physical change in the environment is not evaluated further in the EA.